 Good people run a good marina.
-They are friendly, helpful, courteous and appreciative for your business.
-They will bend over backwards to make your stay and activity an enjoyable one.
+They are friendly, helpful, courteous, and appreciative of your business.
+They will bend over backward to make your stay and activity an enjoyable one.
 Some call it going above and beyond, I call it good business.
-As a service oriented society, we value good service and are usually willing to pay a premium for it, if we have to.
+As a service-oriented society, we value good service and are usually willing to pay a premium for it, if we have to.
 In most cases, you don’t.

 Dennis and his entire family are some of the nicest people you’ll ever meet.
 They’ll do whatever it takes to help you out.
 The food is good, the service is great, the prices are fair, and they’ll even share fishing information with you, if you need it.
 It truly is one of the best marinas I’ve ever used.
 On tournament days, they have several employees there before daylight helping anglers get their boats launched and vehicles parked.
 They’ll even back your trailer in for you if you need them too.
 They make you want to come back and fish with them some more.

 Almost every lake or river has a quality marina in close proximity to where you want to fish.
 The best way to find out where to go or which one to use is to ask around.
 Ask other fishermen, they usually know the best places to launch your boat, who has the coldest drinks, warmest smiles, and the best food.